 When an auto accident in Los Angeles is fatal, the right to file a wrongful death lawsuit against a negligent driver or another liable party doesn’t disappear.
 Rather, it shifts to a surviving spouse, child, parent, or another family member.

-Speak With an Experienced Car Accident Attorney in Los Angeles Today
+Speak With an Experienced Auto Accident Lawyers in Los Angeles Today

 Are you struggling with painful and debilitating injuries because you were in a car accident in Los Angeles, California?
 You may have the right to pursue monetary damages in an insurance claim or personal injury lawsuit.
-Contact M&Y Personal Injury Lawyers.
-Our Los Angeles car accident lawyers can help you position yourself to win your case and maximize your financial recovery.
+You don’t have to go through the California car accident claim process alone.
+Contact M&Y Personal Injury Lawyers so our Los Angeles car accident lawyers can help you position yourself to win your case and maximize your financial recovery.

 Since 2013, our car accident attorneys have been advocating for crash victims and families in Los Angeles and throughout Southern California.
 Putting over 100+ years of combined experience behind every case, we’ve been able to secure more than $400 million in monetary awards.

 You’ll only have two years from the date of an injury or death to file a car accident lawsuit in California, so don’t hesitate to reach out to our team for help today.
-Your first consultation is free, so call now our Los Angeles, CA law office today.
+Your first consultation is free, and there is no fee unless we win your case.
+Call our Los Angeles, CA law office today.